 If the situation continues to develop as it is, air travel is estimated to be responsible for 22% of global warming by 2050 (pdf).

 But if it's so damaging and resource-intensive, why is air travel so cheap?
 There are several reasons:

 - Airlines still don't pay any tax on kerosene.

-- Within the EU, plane tickets are free from VAT (unlike train tickets, where VAT is at a hefty 19%)
+- Within the EU, plane tickets are free from VAT (unlike train tickets in certain countries in the EU)

 - Airlines receive state support - Airbus and Boeing, for example, have been able to benefit from EU and US state aid for years, while many airlines are simply government owned.

 - Flight operators benefit from subsidies when building and operating airports - subsidies provided by local authorities' tax revenue.

 Ultimately what all of that means is that on an international level there are no regulations that seek to restrict the aviation industry's greenhouse gas emissions.
 Quite the opposite: air travel is heavily funded by taxpayers' money.
 For more information about the logistics behind the issue of planes vs. trains, check out this article from 10:10.